 How to choose wine for dinner and other meals – match food with wine

 Matching food and wine is something of an art.
-However, even the novice can follow a few guidelines that will definitely improve their ability to appropriately pair a wine with a meal.
-This is the best guide to matching food and wine for the beginning wine lover.
+However, even the novice can follow a few guidelines that will improve their ability to pair a wine with a meal appropriately.
+Here we have the best guide to matching food and wine for the beginning wine lover.

 Wine Pairing Rule One

-One guideline to live by in pairing food and wine: Light foods go with light wines.
-Heavy foods go with heavy wines.
-Delicate meals need a light wine.
-Heavier meals need a bigger wine.
+One guideline to live by in pairing food and wine: Light meals go with light wines.
+Heavy foods go with big red wines.
+Example: Filet of Sole goes nicely with a Sauvignon Blanc, not a Zinfandel.

 Wine Pairing Rule Two

 If you like your everyday red or white wine, don’t worry about trying to match the food you are eating with that particular wine.
 What matters most is that you like how your wine tastes.
-Not every meal requires the perfect match with a wine.
+Not every meal requires a perfect match with a bottle of wine.

 Wine Pairing Rule Three